Are you feeling in need of a Mediterranean post-Christmas pick me up?

 The well presented food tasted wonderful, and we were impressed by the surroundings and the attentive and knowledgeable staff.

 With our bill coming to £79.50, it's not cheap - but, given the quality of the food and the experience overall, you do feel you're getting value for money.
 For us, this is a place to head to for future special occasions.

 Even if you don't have a Mediterranean holiday to look forward to, this slice of Italy is sure to bring a bit of sunshine into your life.

-(Vouchers can be of any value and can be also purchased via telephone. vouchers paid over the phone will be saved for collection)
+Purchase & collect from the restaurant bar.
+Vouchers be purchased via telephone.
+Vouchers paid over the phone will be saved for collection.